David Bosco

-David L. Bosco is an American journalist, author and academic who writes on the subject of international relations with a focus on the United Nations.
-Currently, he is a contributing editor at Foreign Policy magazine and associate professor at Indiana University.
+David L. Bosco is an American journalist, author and academic who writes on the subject of international relations with a focus on the United Nations, international courts, and the law of the sea.
+Currently, he is the executive associate dean of Indiana University's Hamilton Lugar School of Global and International Studies.

 Early life

 He was born and grew up in Washington, DC, where he attended St. Albans School.
 In 1995, Bosco received an A.B.
 (Bachelor of Arts), magna cum laude, from Harvard College, where he was also the associate editorial chair of The Harvard Crimson.
-He earned an M.Phil (Master of Philosophy) in international relations from Cambridge University in 1996.
-In 2001, Bosco earned a J.D (Juris Doctor), magna cum laude, from Harvard Law School.
+He earned an M.Phil.
+(Master of Philosophy) in international relations from Cambridge University in 1996.
+In 2001, Bosco earned a J.D.
+(Juris Doctor), magna cum laude, from Harvard Law School.

 Career

 Bosco worked on refugee issues in post-war Bosnia.
 He began as a volunteer with the American Refugee Committee and then became head of its Sarajevo office.
 He later served as deputy director of a joint United Nations/NATO project on repatriating refugees in Sarajevo.

 After returning to the United States and while enrolled in Harvard Law School, Bosco interned at NATO Military Headquarters in Mons, Belgium.
-In 2000, he served as a law clerk in the legal advisor’s office of the U.S. State Department.
-After graduating from law school, Bosco was a Fulbright Scholar in Santiago, Chile from 2001-2002.
+In 2000, he served as a law clerk in the legal advisor's office of the U.S. State Department.
+After graduating from law school, Bosco was a Fulbright Scholar in Santiago, Chile, from 2001 to 2002.
 He conducted research on criminal justice reform and published a feature article in Legal Affairs.

-From 2002-2004 he was an attorney at Cleary, Gottlieb, Steen & Hamilton.
+From 2002 to 2004 he was an attorney at Cleary, Gottlieb, Steen & Hamilton.
 There, he specialized in international arbitration, litigation and antitrust law.
 From 2004 to 2006, he was senior editor at Foreign Policy magazine.
-He remains a contributing editor with the magazine and writes its Multilateralist Blog.

 In his current position at Indiana University, Bosco teaches courses on world politics, international organization, and international law.
+In 2023, he was named executive associate dean of Indiana University's Hamilton Lugar School of Global and International Studies.
 He has also designed and taught courses on the International Criminal Court and the United Nations at American University's Washington College of Law.